SEPTEMBER 17, 1880 TO MARCH 9, 1978

 Grandma Swanson as she was known to her grandchildren did not talk much about her “roots”.
 However, she did tell us about Manley who chopped off her two fingers by accident.
 She was holding a piece of wood and Manley missed with the axe.
 Grandma mentioned brother Frank and Howard who stayed up in Alberta, Canada.
 Grandma visited Frank and his family in Athabasca, Alberta.

 Ed Larsen speculated that the family owned a Theatre and Restaurant, also a Men’s Clothing Store, even a Boarding House.
+When Don and Liz Healy visited Wilton, ND they located the original Sam Falconer Homestead and original home in Wilton.
+From the evidence they could find, Daisy and Albert owned a restaurant connected to a boarding house on the main street.
 Grandma and Grandpa Swanson always said that Wilton, N.D. was a good place to be FROM.
 The winters were severe.
 The summers harsh.

-The Swanson children enjoyed Lake Forest Park - swimming, picnics, neighborhood gatherings.
+The Swanson children and grandchildren enjoyed Lake Forest Park – swimming, picnics, neighborhood gatherings.

 SWANSON, Albert L. and Ida “Daisy” … 1923-?